PNZ-lab/Gene_Expression_Scanner/README.md

-# PECAN_scanner.py:
+# Gene_Expression_Scanner.py:
-The purpose of this script is to explore correlations between genes in the PECAN dataset (and six cell lines).
-There are five applications of this script:
+The purpose of this script is to explore correlations between genes in the Polonen and CCLE dataset (and our own proteomics on six cell lines).
+There are several applications of this script:
 1. Replace 'target' in section 4 and run that cell
    - This script will create a waterfall graph with genes ranked based on Pearson's R
    - Breakpoints will be identified using the Kneedle algorithm - All genes with their R- and p-values will be written to a csv together with their position relative to the breakpoints